From ancient islands to adrenaline activities, here are four great things to do in Ireland (that you probably didn’t know about).

 4. Visit Father Ted’s House – for Father Ted fans

-Father Ted is an Irish staple, along with warm hospitality, potatoes, Guinness, and the ‘craic’.
+Father Ted is an Irish staple on an Irish road trip, along with warm hospitality, potatoes, Guinness, and the ‘craic’.
 The TV sitcom shot to fame in the 1990s when it was first aired and remains as popular today.